cpwood/ca-in-a-box/README.md

 docker-compose run certs ./root_ca.sh
 ```

-This will create a certificate file named `rootCA.pem` in `/path/on/my/machine/to/certs/root`.
+This will create a certificate file named `rootCA.crt` in `/path/on/my/machine/to/certs/root`.
 The certificate should be trusted on computers within the scope of your deployment.
+Alternatively, use the `rootCA.pfx` file which will use the password specified by the `PFX_PASSWORD` environment variable.

 ## Generating a Domain Certificate